Approaching our last hour in Argentina. Photo by Nathan Sharp.

-As we ventured toward the limits of Argentina’s claim to Parque Nacional Patagonia, green-tinged, copper-rich boulders and escarpments gave way to lush pastures and hearty rivers.
-Even here, at Paso Roballos, there was an Immigration and Customs office and it was the smallest of the trip.
-Chickens and a speckled white mare meandered outside the tiny office, where the officer and groundskeeper discussed lunch and conducted their tasks without internet access or even a computer.
+As we ventured toward the limits of Argentina’s portion of Parque Nacional Patagonia, green-tinged, copper-rich boulders and escarpments gave way to lush pastures and hearty rivers.
+Even here, at Paso Roballos, there was an Immigration and Customs office and it was the smallest of our trip.
+Chickens and a speckled white mare meandered outside the tiny office, where the officer and groundskeeper discussed what they’d jointly prepare for lunch and conducted their tasks without internet access or even a computer.
 We jotted down our names and Horace’s specs into a large, cloth-bound book with hand-ruled pencil lines.

 Later that afternoon, in Chile, we scouted out a clearing in the trees along Rio Chico.
-We set up our camp stove and our communal camp seat purchased from Lider, Walmart’s Chilean branch, on the riverbank and proceeded with dinner preparations—spaghetti boiled with a packet of Maggi dry soup mix and dilute instant coffee.
-I set the soup to simmering on the stove.
+We set up our camp stove and our communal camp seat purchased from Lider, Walmart’s Chilean branch, on the riverbank and proceeded with dinner preparations—spaghetti boiled with a packet of Maggi dry soup mix and diluted instant coffee.
+I set the soup to heat up on the stove.
 The scenery of the day had been so beautiful and a good kind of tired weighted our movements and our quiet chatter.
-The soup came up to a gentle simmer and tiny, silvery fish fluttered past us on the river’s current.
+The soup came up to a gentle simmer, and tiny, silvery fish fluttered past us on the river’s current.

 Look out!
 LOOK OUT!
 LOOK OUT!
-Nathan screamed.
+Nathan suddenly screamed.

 My lungs shriveled and my blood ran cold.
-While I could vaguely hear Nathan continuing to scream gibberish in my general direction, he sounded far away as I leap back from the pot into which I was filtering river water for our coffee.
+While I could vaguely hear Nathan continuing to scream gibberish in my general direction, he sounded far away as I leaped back from the pot into which I had been filtering river water for our coffee.
 I scanned the river to my right.
 To my left, a narrow stripe of grass crushed by our footsteps lead back to our tent and motorcycle.
 I whirled around—nothing but forest and water steadily coursing towards us.
-Where was it?
+Where was the danger?
+What was the danger?
 I knew I shouldn’t run.
 Meanwhile, instead of hurling rocks and standing as tall and powerfully as he could, Nathan rushed over...and crouched to turn off the flame under our camp stove.

 Were you gonna let the whole pot boil over?
 Huh?
 Huh?!?